curtistinkers/nginx-shared/README.md

 A collection of example application site configs and snippets for running an NGINX server.

+## Folders

+- `conf.d/`
+  Server-wide configuration files
+- `params/`
+  Proxy parameters
+- `snippets/`
+  Common code snippets to be included in other files

 ## How to use

 ### Download Diffie-Hellman parameter